tinkerb/modulha.us/index.md

 ![!longer an accurate depiction but so what](johnnyscript.jpg)

 Johnny Honestly broke into programming through the window.
 The browser window.
-Literally learned CSS first, if that counts.
-Always late to the party, he didn't begin programming until he was 27, living alone in a hovel in Chicago's southside, where he wrote plays and poems, while waited out eviction.
-An artist with a deep love for truth, science, and exploration, he could not help but becoming fully enmeshed in data, networks, interfaces, and all else.
+Literally learned CSS first.
+Johnny is an artist with a deep love for science and exploration.
+He could not help but becoming enmeshed in data, networks, interfaces, and all else.

-Johnny has always been 100% open source.
-He was an early and quick adopter of Node.js and the Unix Philosophy of modular software design.
-He knows a master style when he observes and practices one.

-In the beginning, he sensed the magic.
+It was epiphanies about the future of the web that inspired Johnny to learn to program.
+He got a late start, but he has put it all in, because he sensed the magic.
 Today, his wizardry is on point.

 ## How?